 The importance of being aware of how your actions affect others

 We must embrace honest, truthful conversations.
 After all, our actions and emotions are our responsibilities and are some of the only aspects of life we have control over.

 What may make perfect sense to us may be vastly confusing for others because they don’t have insight into our experiences, reasons, and thought processes, and vice versa.
 Developing the skill of speaking up for clarification takes courage, and likewise, it takes guts to admit that we’re sometimes wrong.

 Corporate America can be a quagmire of good-intentioned missteps that do more harm than good.
 But when people embrace everyday courage and adopt courageous habits in their life, change is possible.

-What are some areas in your life you want to show more courage?
-When have you felt the most courageous?
+What are some areas in your life you want to have more courage?